chrislambert-ky/report-ky-roadclosures/README.md

 **Requirements:**
 - Node.js v18 or newer
-- Internet connection is required to fetch source data and call the KYTC API
+- Internet connection is required to fetch source data and call the KYTC API when you run the ETL pipeline

 1. **Clone the Repository**
    ```bash